Inflation rate stands at 14.6pc

 The average prices of the following 13 items registered decrease; electricity charges, tomatoes, eggs hen (farm), chicken farm broiler (live), pulse gram, potatoes, sugar, wheat flour, pulse masoor (washed), garlic, firewood whole, pulse mash (washed), gur.

-Average prices of the following 25 items remained unchanged; rice basmati, bread plain, mutton, powdered milk Nido, cooking oil Dalda or other similar brand, litre tin, vegetable ghee Dalda/Habib or other, salt powdered, chillies powder, tea Lipton, tea prepared ordinary, long cloth, shirting, lawn printed, georgette, gents sandal, gents sponge chappal, ladies sandal, gas charges, energy saver, match box, petrol, diesel, telephone call charges, toilet soap.
+Average prices of the following 25 items remained unchanged; rice basmati, bread plain, mutton, powdered milk Nido, cooking oil Dalda or other similar brand, litre tin, vegetable ghee Dalda/HabiB or other, salt powdered, chilies powder, tea lipton, tea prepared ordinary, long cloth, shirting, lawn printed, georgette, gents sandal, gents sponge chappal, ladies sandal, gas charges, energy saver, match box, petrol, diesel, telephone call charges, toilet soap.

 ISLAMABAD: The weekly inflation of essential commodity prices stands at 14.6 percent, the Pakistan Bureau of Statistics (PBS) reported on Friday.